ricalo/blog/_posts/2019-10-12-gitweb-apache-freenas.md

 ---
 title: Installing GitWeb on FreeNAS
 excerpt: >
-    Learn how to install the GitWeb interface to browse the repositories in your Git server.
-Build the Git package from the Ports Collection to install the GitWeb frontend.
+    Learn how to install GitWeb to browse the repositories on your server.
+Build the Git package from the Ports Collection to install GitWeb on an Apache server.
 date: 2019-10-12
 categories:
 tags: